By Priority — Quick Answer

 Masai Mara + Amboseli (or Samburu)

-Kenya's Masai Mara is smaller than Serengeti (1,500 sq km) but arguably the world's most famous safari destination.
-Mara River crossings July–September are the migration's signature spectacle when herds move from Serengeti into Kenya.
+Kenya's Masai Mara is smaller than Serengeti (1,500 sq km) but arguably the world's most famous safari name.
+Mara River crossings July–September are the migration's signature spectacle as herds move from Serengeti into Kenya.
 Amboseli offers elephants against Kilimanjaro backdrops.
-Nairobi serves as the operational hub with direct connections from most major international cities.
-Where it wins: Mara River crossings specifically (Jul–Sep window), Big Five reliability, elephant photography in Amboseli.
-Where it's limited: Mara crowds during peak season (can exceed Serengeti density despite smaller area), park fees are among Africa's highest ($100–200pp/day), and 7-day trips often require internal flights between reserves.
-Honest note: for the Great Migration generally, Tanzania wins on days of presence.
-For the Mara crossings specifically, Kenya is the definitive answer.
-See our Tanzania vs Kenya 7-day safari comparison for the full picture.
+Nairobi serves as the hub with direct connections from most major international cities.
+Where it wins: Mara River crossings specifically (Jul–Sep), Big Five reliability, elephant photography in Amboseli.
+Where it's limited: Mara crowds during peak season can exceed Serengeti density despite the smaller area, park fees are among Africa's highest ($100–200pp/day), and 7-day trips usually require internal flights between reserves.
+Honest note: for the Great Migration in general, Tanzania wins on days of presence; for the Mara crossings specifically, Kenya is the definitive answer.
+Worth knowing: peak Mara lodge inventory closes 8–10 months ahead for July–September.
+See our Tanzania vs Kenya 7-day safari comparison.

 Pricing: $4,500–$14,500ppBest: Jul–Oct7-day: Ideal